Define analysis muon container, specify Quality/Isolation working

-The following section will walk you through scheduling the muon analysis sequence, applying selection cuts, and writing them to the output ntuple.
+The following section will walk you through scheduling the muon analysis sequence, applying selection cuts, and writing muons to the output ntuple.
 It follows the electron procedure closely, so many of the steps will not be spelled out explicitly.

 Begin by scheduling the muon analysis sequence.
 Do this by adding